aklivity/zilla/examples/amqp.reflect/README.md

 # amqp.reflect (incubator)
-Listens on amqp port `5678` and will echo back whatever is sent to the server, broadcasting to all receiving clients.
+Listens on amqp port `5672` and will echo back whatever is sent to the server, broadcasting to all receiving clients.
+Listens on amqps port `5671` and will echo back whatever is sent to the server, broadcasting to all receiving clients.

 ### Requirements
  - JDK 11 or higher.